Skip to main content

 Glenveagh is serviced by the Local Link Route No. 971 between Burtonport and Letterkenny several times a day.
 Why not leave the car at home and join us in thinking sustainably during the week.

 *All events are subject to weather and some require minimum attendance.
 All events are wheelchair accessible unless otherwise stated.
 Book online via our website.
-Where payment is required this is on the day.
+Where payment is required this is done by individual festival partners.
 By booking online you consent to us holding your contact details for the purposes of event communications only during the period leading up to and during the festival.

 Summary of Events